Awesome Skadden offers plucky trainees a full-on experience focused on corporate, finance and dispute resolution.

 Main areas of work

 The firm can offer you the chance to develop your career in a uniquely rewarding and professional environment.
 You will join a close-knit but diverse team in which you will be given ample opportunity to work on complex matters, almost all with an international aspect, whilst benefiting from highly personalised training and supervision in an informal and friendly environment.
-The first year of your training contract will be divided into two six month seats where you will gain experience in corporate transactions and international litigation and arbitration.
-In the second year of your training contract, you will have the opportunity to discuss your preferences for your remaining two seats.
+Your training contract will be divided into four six month seats where you will be able to experience a diverse range of practice areas.
 The firm also offers the opportunity for second year trainees to be seconded to our Hong Kong, New York or Brussels office for a six month seat.